Modern Slavery Statement and Policy

 This supports early risk identification by providing:

-• A confidential whistleblowing process, to provide reassurance to employees that they are protected by la w in the event of a confidential report.
+- A confidential whistleblowing process, to provide reassurance to employees that they are protected by law in the event of a confidential report.

-• A comprehensive suite of mandatory onboarding training courses to be completed in the first two weeks of employment, followed up by refresher training.
-These courses are designed to educate all employees on the ri sk identification and management of topics such as Modern Slavery, Safeguarding, and Equality, Diversity and Inclusion.
+- A comprehensive suite of mandatory onboarding training courses to be completed in the first two weeks of employment, followed up by refresher training.
+These courses are designed to educate all employees on the risk identification and management of topics such as Modern Slavery, Safeguarding, and Equality, Diversity and Inclusion.

-• Engagement with CIPS on Modern Slavery related topics such as the Eliminate Supply Chain Slavery Campaign, to raise awareness, then sha re information within Stone on what Modern Slavery is.
+Engagement with CIPS on Modern Slavery related topics such as the Eliminate Supply Chain Slavery Campaign, to raise awareness, then share information within Stone on what Modern Slavery is.

-• Stone’s supply chain staff team participate in the Supply Chain Sustainability School’s training programme, and the CIPS Corporate Ethics kitemark
+Stone’s supply chain staff team participate in the Supply Chain Sustainability School’s training programme, and the CIPS Corporate Ethics kitemark.

-Achievements in 2022
+Achievements in 2023/24

-4. Procurement specialists undertaking Ethical Procurement course through CIPS and achieved the Corporate Ethics Mark demonstrating our commitment to ethical procurement and supply practices.
+- Completed second year of Ethical Procurement course through CIPS and achieved the Corporate Ethics Mark demonstrating our commitment to ethical procurement and supply practices.

-Our key aims for 2023 are:
+Our key aims for 2024/2025 are:

-5. Review training resources and update accordingly.
+- Review training resources and update accordingly.

 Simon Harbridge